whatsfordinner/snacks_api/README.md

 ## Wishlist

 If I get the basic bits working, I'd like to add:
-* switching data stores so comparative testing can be done
 * fault injection with a lazy mode
 * different sorts of users (E.g. poorly behaved users who try and access other users' data, script kiddies, etc.)